4 Ways to Reduce Worker Misclassification Risk for Your Business

 Regardless of why misclassification occurs, it can result in many negative consequences, such as legal battles and costly fines, that can be detrimental to businesses.

-1. Understand Classification Laws
+1. Stay Up to Date on Classification Laws

 Read Next: Worker Classification Tests: DOL, IRS, State Tests for Classifying Workers

-2. Understand the Rights of Independent Contractors
+2. Know the Rights of Independent Contractors

 3. Review Current Classification Processes